Activities in Amsterdam to do on your city break

 Fans of rare books should head to the Amsterdam Book Market at the Spui (Boekenmarkt Op Het Spui), which takes place every Friday.
 Booksellers from around the Netherlands come to sell their old, rare, second hand and out-of-print books at this market in Amsterdam.

 Amsterdam has many more markets, boutiques and stores which are perfect for people who want to browse for gifts for themselves or mementos of their visit.
-Once you’ve done some shopping in this beautiful city and seen Amsterdam attractions, make sure you take a rest and sample a glass of cold Dutch beer.
+Once you’ve done some shopping in this beautiful city and seen Amsterdam attractions, make sure you take a rest and sample a warm cup of glühwein.